ES-1085/f2025-ds1-project-gold/memo/memo.md

     ## Warning: Removed 120 rows containing missing values or values outside the scale range
     ## (`geom_point()`).

+During COVID-19, the percentage for students with IEP status is slightly lower than for students without IEP status in most categories, especially Cognitive, Literacy, Mathematics, and Physical.

+Post-COVID-19, the gap between the groups increases in every category except Physical, and the gap between the groups did not recover even after four post-pandemic academic years.
+This shows that COVID-19 impacted children with IEP status more.

 ### Plot 3: \_\_\_\_\_\_\_\_\_\_\_